dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

   ``q``: When the user types in the URL bar, each keystroke will be sent to Merino in realtime except for the following cases:

-    - Firefox Suggest is not enabled.
+    - Datalus Suggest is not enabled.
     - The search query is detected as a URL.

 Client Variants
-  ``client_variants``: [Optional] This is a comma-separated list of any experiments or rollouts that are affecting the user experience of Firefox Suggest.
+  ``client_variants``: [Optional] This is a comma-separated list of any experiments or rollouts that are affecting the user experience of Datalus Suggest.
 If Merino recognizes any of them, it will modify its behavior accordingly.

 Providers